-Review of the Album "Conspiracy" by Danish Heavy Metal Vocalist King Diamond
+Review of the Album "Conspiracy" by Danish Heavy Metal Band King Diamond

 King Diamond on the Cover of the Album "Conspiracy"

 The Story In the Album "Conspiracy" and Musical Influences